-TEXT-S&P summary: Liberty Global Inc.
+TEXT-S&P Summary: Liberty Global Inc.

 date.
 These fully covered its short-term debt, capital lease obligations of

-billion on Sept.
-30, 2012.
+million on March 31, 2012.
 This reflects LGI's policy of maintaining a

 liquidity cushion of at least $500 million available to the parent company.

-Of the $1.4 billion of undrawn amounts available under its various committed
+Of the $789 million of undrawn amounts available under its various committed

 facilities at UPC Broadband Holding B.V.
 (UPC; B+/Positive/--) and from